Green Goblin: Publication history

 The Amazing Spider-Man #14 (July 1964), the Green Goblin's first appearance; the character originally used a turbo-fan-powered "flying broomstick".
 Cover art by Steve Ditko.

 Ditko left the series with issue #38, just one issue after Norman Osborn was introduced as the father of Harry Osborn.
 The first issue without Ditko saw the Green Goblin unmasked.
 John Romita, Sr., who replaced Ditko as the title's artist, recalled:

 Stan wouldn't have been able to stand it if Ditko did the story and didn't reveal that the Green Goblin was Norman Osborn.
 I didn't know there was any doubt about Osborn being the Goblin.
 I didn't know that Ditko had just been setting Osborn up as a straw dog.
 I just accepted the fact that it was going to be Norman Osborn when we plotted it.
 I had been following the last couple of issues and didn't think there was really much mystery about it.
 Looking back, I doubt the Goblin's identity would have been revealed in Amazing #39 if Ditko had stayed on.

 In the landmark story, "The Night Gwen Stacy Died" (The Amazing Spider-Man #121–122), the Green Goblin kills Gwen Stacy and later perishes in a fight against Spider-Man.
 However, the story's writer, Gerry Conway, had Harry Osborn adopt the Green Goblin identity in that story's aftermath, later remarking that "I never had any intention of getting rid of the Green Goblin as a concept".
 Harry Osborn's becoming the Green Goblin was mostly well-received, with fans remarking that Harry was more menacing than his father had ever been.

 Several other characters would take on the Green Goblin identity, and writer Roger Stern later introduced the Hobgoblin to replace the Green Goblin as Spider-Man's archenemy.
 In addition, a retcon during the "Clone Saga" determined that the original Green Goblin survived the events of The Amazing Spider-Man #122 and had been playing a behind-the-scenes role in Spider-Man's adventures since then.

 Fictional character biography

 Norman Osborn

-Norman Osborn is the first and most-known character connected with the Green Goblin alias who developed the equipment used by the others ever since he was exposed to the Goblin formula.
+Norman Osborn is the first and most-known version of Green Goblin.
+He developed the equipment used by the other Green Goblins.